Warning: *privacy not included with this product

 Smart locks are one of those connected devices that seem to worry lots of people.
 The pros: They offer a lot of convenience with multiple ways to unlock the door to your home, a way to track who comes and goes from your home, they can allow you give out a keypad number to people like a babysitter and then revoke that when they no longer need access, and they can help you make sure you locked your front door when your anxiety kicks in on vacation.
 The cons: They can be vulnerable to any number of things such as power outages, lost or compromised phones, ransomware attacks on the company who made your lock, product security vulnerabilities, WiFi and/or Bluetooth vulnerabilities, home hub vulnerabilities, bad software updates, data leaks, and more.

 What’s the worst that could happen?
 Well, it is a smart lock that can be unlocked with your fingerprint ID.
 We've watched enough movies to know there's always a chance someone could chop your finger off and use it to get in your home.
 We really hope that never happens to you.
+We also hope Eufy doesn’t share your home comings and goings with third parties.
+That’s just not information anyone needs to have but you.

 Tips to protect yourself